-Before an item can be used on an exam, it is subjected to Exam Development Committee (EDC) review and pretesting.
-Pre-testing allows test developers to gather statistical information about new items for evaluation purposes without affecting candidate scores.
+Before an item can be used on an exam, it is subjected to Credentialing Committee review and pre-testing.
+Pretesting allows the Credentialing Committee to gather statistical information about new items for evaluation purposes without affecting candidate scores.
 Statistical information gathered from pre-test items is analyzed to determine if the items function properly and are ready for use as scored items.
 Pre-test items are randomly interspersed throughout the exam and indistinguishable from scored items.
-Treat each item as if it will be scored.
+Candidates should treat each item as if it will be scored.